Physics-50/Module-2/docs/weak4.md

 We will also be evaluating the global coherence of your sequence of figures and the context you provide for your intended audience.

 Additionally, each individual figure will be assessed according to the criteria of Module 1.

+### Assumed Information

+You can assume the following information is defined for your reader somewhere in the main text of where this sequence of figures appears:

++ any equations you used (feel free to include made-up equation numbers in your captions)
++ tabular information about the spheres (their masses, radii, and your measured terminal speed)
++ the values with uncertainties of $$g$$ and $$\rho$$, and how those quantities were measured

+## What do I need to submit?

++ Images of your sequence of figures: two images (.jpg or .png), one image for each of your two figures
++ Your powerpoint file (or other file type) used to assemble the figures
++ A link to all of your data from Module 2, with access shared with your instructors (``` jarlett@g.hmc.edu, connolly@g.hmc.edu, gerbode@g.hmc.edu, milton@g.hmc.edu ``` )